 AnthropoScene II : Tideline

 The tideline on an island's black-sand beach is blown ever higher.

 Dur: 2'30" / FHD single-channel, stereo audio.

 Composer Martin Franke & filmmaker/video artist Adam Sébire explore anthropogenic sea level rise in this work filmed with UAV (drone) off remote Eastern Iceland.
 Reverse motion creates an eerie prolepsis, a kind of previsional prescience of ever rising high tide lines.

 Music © 2017 Martin Franke (DE/NL) www.hethoutenhuis.org

 AnthropoScene III : Hellisheiði; or, the post-modern Prometheus

 Above: Vertical for smartphones, tablets & immoveable horizontal screens.

-Below: Sideways — if you’ve tilted your television or projector 90º left.
+Sideways Version (in new window) if you’ve tilted your TV/projector 90º left.

 At COP21 in Paris, December 2015, the world’s leaders stated their “aspiration" to limit global warming to an upper limit of 1.5ºC this century.
 On the planet's present trajectory of greenhouse gas emissions there is no way to achieve this without what is termed geoengineering: using technology that does not yet exist to “engineer" the climate.